A Guide to Scientific Due Diligence: How to Set Up an Efficient Process

 9. Sign the deal: Congratulations!
 Now it is time to make it work.

 Diane Seimetz is Founding Partner of Biopharma Excellence.
 Biopharma Excellence is a biopharmaceutical consulting company that supports national and global life science companies from top 10 pharma to emerging start-ups.
 Biopharma Excellence provides targeted solutions for the development, approval and partnering of biopharmaceutical products.
-Diane Seimetz teaches on efficient due diligence approaches as invited lecturer to the
+Diane Seimetz teaches on efficient due diligence approaches as invited

-at Goethe Business School, Frankfurt, Germany.
+to the Pharma MBA at Goethe Business School, Frankfurt, Germany.